hamodywe/awesome-scrape-free-apis/README.md

 This project is licensed under the **CC0‑1.0** License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or suggestions, feel free to reach out via [GitHub Issues](https://github.com/yourusername/awesome-scrape-free-apis/issues) or contact us at [email@example.com](mailto:email@example.com).
+For questions or suggestions, feel free to reach out via [GitHub Issues](https://github.com/hamodywe/awesome-scrape-free-apis/issues).